peppababy7/SHGuideView/README.md

 ## License

-English: SHTabbarController is available under the MIT license, see the LICENSE file for more information.
+English: SHGuideView is available under the MIT license, see the LICENSE file for more information.